SteffMUC/openDTU_wDisplay/README.md

 First version for case can be found in the openscad directory.
 Updated now with picture of case, fits perfectly.

+5 PCBs not used, if anyone interested in Munich area, pls do not hesitate to contact me.

 Second PCB version now in production: https://github.com/SteffMUC/openDTU_wDisplay2